-- [12] The Respondent stated that the 11540 24 Street SE portion of the shopping centre that is being used as an equity comparable by the Complainant is incorrectly assessed, and that the rate for the CRU 1001-2500 SF space should be at \$26/SF not \$23/SF, and the CRU 2501-6000 SF space should be assessed at a rate of \$24/SF not the \$22/SF rate.
-The Respondent stated that the third portion of the shopping centre is assessed at the same rates as the subject (and is also before this Board in this set of hearings, therefore the assessment is available to the Board to confirm the rates used).
+- [12] The Respondent stated that the 11540 24 Street SE portion of the shopping centre (not the subject tax roll) that is being used as an equity comparable by the Complainant is incorrectly assessed, and that the rate for the CRU 1001-2500 SF space should be at \$26/SF not \$23/SF, and the CRU 2501-6000 SF space should be assessed at a rate of \$24/SF not the \$22/SF rate.
+The Respondent stated that the other portion of the shopping centre (not on the subject tax roll) is assessed at the same rates as the subject (and is also before this Board in this set of hearings, therefore the assessment is available to the Board to confirm the rates used).
 The Respondent argued that the Complainant should not benefit from a mistake in the assessment. - [13] The Respondent stated that the \$26/SF rate for CRU 1001-2500 SF space and \$24/SF rate for CRU 2501-6000 SF space is the rate that is being applied to all neighbourhood shopping centres in 2012.
 No specific equity information or market data was presented to support this statement.